2. Think of a Business Name and Grab the Domain Name

 So you have thought about your business – fantastic!
 Now to the hard part, thinking of a business name.
 There are many things to consider when deciding on a business name.
-Such as:

 - Has someone else got that business name?

 - Is the domain name (the website url) taken?

 - Is the business name unique, quirky and memorable?

 - Does your new business name make it clear to your customer what the business is about?

 If you have a few ideas as to what you want to call your business, you need to check and make sure no-one else is called the same name.
 To do this, you need to check the business name availability with the ASIC (Australian Securities and Investments Commission).